raffitch/flowmeter/README.md

 grams or elapsed seconds.
 Auto‑stop ends a run if the selected sensor doesn't change for about a second.

+Live status panels list the current drive voltage, the commanded pressure and the measured MPa beside the pulse count, elapsed time and average pulses per second.

 The status line indicates whether the WebSocket or ESP8266 connection drops.
 Starting and stopping a run also play short tones so you can hear when the valve opens or closes.